krxclient/krx-docs/faq.md

 1.  **Check Spam/Junk Folder:** Ensure the email didn't land there.
 2.  **Wait 15-30 Minutes:** Allow for potential payment processing and email delivery delays.
 3.  **Check Payment Status:** Ensure your payment was fully completed and confirmed by the provider (Paddle, Coinbase, NowPayments, or Reseller).
+4.  **Activate Key:** Once you receive the key via email, remember to **activate it on your krxclient.xyz profile page** under "Activate License".
-4.  **Contact Support:** If the key still hasn't arrived, open a ticket on our [Discord](https://discord.gg/MwzsHadQAe) with your payment details (Order ID, email used for purchase, transaction ID if crypto).
+5.  **Contact Support:** If the key still hasn't arrived after a reasonable time, open a ticket on our [Discord](https://discord.gg/MwzsHadQAe) with your payment details (Order ID, email used for purchase, transaction ID if crypto).

 ### **Can I get a free trial or discount?**
 We generally do not offer free trials outside of announced special events (like the occasional Free Weekend).
 Discounts may be available during promotional periods – check the announcements on our [Discord](https://discord.gg/MwzsHadQAe).